 In truth, people living with cherophobia are not always fearful of the pleasant feelings happiness can bring, but are, in fact, more concerned about the possible negative effects – disappointment, sadness, loneliness – which can follow when whatever is causing the happiness stops.

-Some people with the fear of happiness have problems to grant themselves the slightest joy or pleasure as they feel undeserving of it.
+Indeed, some people with cherophobia have problems to grant themselves the slightest joy or pleasure as they feel undeserving of it.
 The assumption is that happiness cannot be stable or constant, and only bad luck will follow, so there’s little point believing in happiness and well-being in the first place.

 Unfortunately, worrying about being happy blocks a healthy way of life.
 That’s because humans need positive experiences to reinforce and refuel ourselves, both mentally and physically.
 Additionally, the production of so-called ‘happiness hormones’ (endorphins such as serotonin and dopamine), is important for our well-being.
 Those of us who do not produce enough of these endorphins may develop depression.